UK’s anti-strike bill violates democratic norms, European trade unions warn

 Now nine of Western Europe's biggest trade union confederations have signed a joint statement warning that Britain already has the "most draconian anti-union laws in the democratic world" and that the plan will "put the UK even further outside the democratic mainstream".

-The statement by the European trade unions says the UK industrial relations context is very different to their own because of existing UK anti-strike laws.
+The statement by the European trade unions says the UK industrial relations context is very different from their own because of existing UK anti-strike laws.

 "We, the undersigned, representing millions of workers in France, Germany, Italy, and Spain, reject the claim by the UK government that the Strikes (Minimum Service Levels) Bill brings the UK into line with ‘European norms'," they say.